February 5, 2018, Canadian Glycomics Network

 "We've seen tremendous medical advances in the last 10 years or so, but in many of these areas there's no real shelf life to the products, because it's been observed that you can't effectively freeze them.
 It's truly a bottleneck is this area, and so the only way to move forward is to have a better cryopreservation strategy," Ben says.

 "The time is right to fix this problem, and imagine how that's going to change the landscape.
-It has the potential to have a large impact, which is really exciting for us - to be able to take a that starts out in an academic laboratory and then translate that out," Ben adds.
+It has the potential to have a large impact, which is really exciting for us - to be able to take a technology that starts out in an academic laboratory and then translate that out," Ben adds.

 Provided by: Canadian Glycomics Network